gntx/KPlayerDemo/README.md

 # KPlayerDemo

-A song list demo based on Kotlin and Jetpack Compose.
+A song list demo for Android based on Kotlin and Jetpack Compose.
 Features include:
 - Display a song list from [iTunes Search API](https://itunes.apple.com/search?term=Talyor+Swift&limit=200&media=music).
 - Accept user input as keyword for searching by song name and album name.
 - Provide 2 sorting options: by song name and by album name, in ascending order.